BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/mordor.md

 - **Feral** `PASSIVE`

-When a Fell Beast becomes a Separated Mount, it automatically fails the Courage Test and flees.
+When a Fell Beast becomes a Separated Mount, it will automatically fail the Courage Test and will flee.

 </div>